yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

    * - Correct Answer
      - 0 if this **AnswerValue** is incorrect, or 1 if this **AnswerValue** is correct.
    * - Count
-     - The number of times that all students entered or selected this answer for the problem or problem variant.
+     - The number of times that students entered or selected this answer as their most recent submission for the problem or problem variant.
 Each student contributes a maximum of 1 to this count, even if a student uses multiple attempts to provide the same answer.
    * - ValueID
      - The internal identifier of the answer choice for checkboxes, dropdown, and multiple choice problems.
 Blank for numerical input, text input, and math expression input problems.
    * - AnswerValue